50+ Common (& Not So Common) Literary Devices for 2024

 If you liked it then you should have put a ring on it

-(My apologies for the earworm.)
+(My apologies for the ear worm.)

 26. Extended Metaphor

-An extended metaphor is a metaphor that is extended.
 Just like I’m about to extend this definition: a metaphor developed in high detail and spread over a large passage of writing, from several lines, to a paragraph, to an entire work.
-(Done!
-Whew.)

 Example of Extended Metaphor

-In 2003, Will Ferrell told graduating Harvard-ians about his alma mater, the “University of Life” where he studied in the “School of Hard Knocks” the school colors were “black and blue,” he had office hours with the “Dean of Bloody Noses” and had to borrow his class notes from “Professor Knuckle Sandwich.”
+In 2003, Will Ferrell told graduating Harvard students about his alma mater, the “University of Life” where he studied in the “School of Hard Knocks” the school colors were “black and blue,” he had office hours with the “Dean of Bloody Noses” and had to borrow his class notes from “Professor Knuckle Sandwich.”

 27. Exposition